ioccc-src/winner/2018/ferguson/README.md

     Generation 465298       Offspring 10: TEST
 ```

-Here I also requested quiet output and then *explicitly requested that Eric the
+    Here I also requested quiet output and then *explicitly requested that Eric
-monkey types.* After this I set the mutation rate to be 101 which would have
+    the monkey types.* After this I set the mutation rate to be 101 which would
-set monkey mode (*in this case only temporarily as I later set it to a valid
+    have set monkey mode (*in this case only temporarily as I later set it to a
-number*) but since I have also requested monkey mode that won't matter.
-Then I
+    valid number*) but since I have also requested monkey mode that won't
-set the string to `test` and then set a valid mutation rate of 5.
-Now note
+    matter.
+Then I set the string to `test` and then set a valid mutation rate
-that it is actually set to 5 but also note that monkey mode remains active: it
+    of 5.
+Now note that it is actually set to 5 but also note that monkey mode
-also took a lot longer to come to a conclusion for even four characters.
-This
+    remains active: it also took a lot longer to come to a conclusion for even
-example does demonstrate one other thing in a subtle way though.
+    four characters.
+This example does demonstrate one other thing in a subtle
+    way though.

-When the program prints out each iteration (I'll give an example next) it goes a
+    When the program prints out each iteration (I'll give an example next) it
-lot slower; this makes sense because it's an expensive operation.
-Here are the
+    goes a lot slower; this makes sense because printing is an expensive
-times for the same but without quiet output enabled:
+    operation.
+Here are the times for the same but without quiet output enabled:

 ```
     real    0m17.065s